-In the 2017 calendar year, MTI students achieved a 96% successful pass rate.
+In the 2022 calendar year, Campus students achieved a 95% successful pass rate.

 The National Center for Competency Testing does not provide institutional pass rates for the written examination on their website.
 Please contact the college for information on test pass rates.